How Much Money Are Unproductive Meetings Costing You

-The result was that - including the rough allowance for taxes and benefits as suggested by Owl Labs - this one meeting alone could cost an organisation up to £100.
-When you take into consideration how many meetings organisations hold over the course of even just a day - and how these are of varying lengths - it is easy to see how quickly the cost of holding a meeting can add up.
-When these meetings are no longer a productive use of attendees’ time - for example because there is no structure or agenda, and there are no clear outcomes - these can become a very ineffective use of a business's time and money.
+The result was that - including the rough allowance for taxes and benefits as suggested by Owl Labs - this one meeting alone could cost an organization up to £100.
+When you take into consideration how many meetings organizations hold over the course of even just a day - and how these are of varying lengths - it is easy to see how quickly the cost of holding a meeting can add up.
+When these meetings are no longer a productive use of attendees’ time - for example because there is no structure clear or agenda, and there are no clear outcomes - these can become a very ineffective use of a business's time and money.
 Usually, a 30-minute conference can become an hour-long meeting if there’s no defined meeting agenda.

 The solution: Artificial Intelligence